- National Statistic: yes

 As far as possible, the data are comparable across countries and regions, but certain items necessarily have different data sources for country-level data and English regional data.

 Separate indicator datasets are used for countries and regions in the apportionment of offshore Corporation Tax, Petroleum Revenue Tax, Aggregates Levy, parts of gross operating surplus (GOS) and some expenditure items.
-Different data sources are used for different countries in the Climate Change Levy, Landfill Tax, Council Tax and non-domestic rates.
+Different data sources are used for different countries in the Climate Change Levy, Taxes on land and buildings transaction, Landfill Tax, Council Tax and non-domestic rates, and Local Government Pension Schemes.

 Accessibility and clarity